A Riemannian geometric approach for timelike and null spacetime geodesics: The generalized Jacobi metric

-It is well know that geodesics for the motion of a particle in a spacetime can be deduced from a variational principle.
-Thus, for a given Lorentzian metric $g_{\mu\nu}$ we can extremize the functional
+It is well known that geodesics in a spacetime can be deduced from a variational principle \cite{Wald:1984rg}, where the functional which is extremized is constructed using the Lagrangian $\mathcal{L}$, which in turn is a function of a Lorentzian metric $g_{\mu\nu}$ .